danielsaidi/website_danielsaidi/_posts/2019/2019-03-28-swift-extension-constraints.md

 ---
-title:  "Swift extension constraints"
+title:  "Constrain Swift extensions with protocols"
 date:   2019-03-28 21:00:00 +0100
 tags:   swift
+icon:   swift
 ---

-I really love the Swift extension model.
-You have to use it with care, sure, but combined with careful system design, they give you a lot of power.
+I really love the Swift type system and its extension model.
+You have to use it with care, but combined with careful system design, they give you a lot of power.
 In this short post, I discuss how to keep your extensions from being exposed everywhere.

 A common use case for Swift extensions is to decorate foundation classes with additional functionality.
 For instance, adding this extension to your app would add a new `center` property to all instances of `CGRect`: